szstonelee/gointernal/string.md

 }
 ```

-# We can use stirng the C++ way of pointer
+# use stirng as pointer, like C++

 But differnt from Java, in Golang, we can use pointer for string.

-By pointer, we can make b and s share the same underlying array of char.
+By pointer, we can make b and s share the same underlying array of char which can be modified.
 ```
 func f(s *string) {
 	*s += " :tail"